tropicoo/yt-dlp-bot/README.md

    shorter, it will make it on `video length / 2` time point because the FFmpeg process will error out.
 Change the `THUMBNAIL_FRAME_SECOND` variable if needed in the `envs/.env_worker` file.
+4. Max upload file size for non-premium Telegram user is 2GB (2147483648 bytes) which is reflected in the example config `bot/config-example.yml`.
+If the configured user is the premium user, you're allowed to upload files up to 4GB (4294967296 bytes) and can change the default value stored in the `upload_video_max_file_size` config variable.

 ## 🛑 Failed download